 This approach is particularly important and effective in learning mathematics.

 Developing number sense is key to success in mathematics.
 This means being fluid and creative in thinking about how numbers work so there is actual understanding that goes well beyond rote memorization of algorithms to make calculations.

 All classes utilize a scope and sequence of skills and concepts based on the national Common Core Standards.
 Each grade level has a specific set of benchmarks on which teachers base year-long curriculum planning.
-While there are no school-wide adopted math textbooks, teachers pull from a wide variety of resources, such as Singapore Math and Kahn Academy (online), to create a balanced instructional approach.
+While there are no school-wide adopted math textbooks, teachers pull from a wide variety of resources, such as Eureka Math and Khan Academy (online), to create a balanced instructional approach.

 In ‘Ohi’a class, children begin to gain an understanding of mathematical ideas.
 For that understanding to be meaningful, children need to be able to integrate and connect a variety of concepts in many different ways.
 The effective use of manipulatives helps children connect ideas and integrate their knowledge so that they gain a deep understanding of mathematical concepts.

-- Use of charts and graphs
+- Meaning of multiplication and division

-In Koa class, mathematics is taught both through direct instruction of specific computational skills and through the application of those skills in problem solving exercises.
-Students learn and practice computational skills and problem solving strategies and then apply those concepts to solve problems.
+In Koa class, mathematics is taught both through direct instruction of specific computational skills and through the application of those skills in problem-solving exercises.
+Students learn and practice computational skills and problem-solving strategies and then apply those concepts to solve problems.
 Small class size allows students to work closely with teachers and peers and allows the teacher to address the specific needs of each individual student and challenge each appropriately.